gyselroth/redmine-plugin-kanbantool/README.md

 1. Go to the Dashboard of your Kanban Tool website
 2. Open your profile, then go to API access
 3. Generate an API token
-4. Make sure that your account has access to all the boards you want, as the API token is limited to that
+4. Make sure that your account has access to all the boards you want, as the API token will limit the plugin's access to these boards

 #### 2.2 Entering API Token & Domain
 1. Go to Administration page of your Redmine installation
 2. Then to ``` Plugins > Kanban Tool > Configure ``` to access the plugin's settings page
 3. Enter the API Token and domain of your Kanban Tool
-4. After applying your changes, all your boards will be loaded into the plugin's settings page
+4. Having made your changes, all your boards will be loaded into the plugin's settings page

 #### 2.3 Hiding Stages/Swimlanes
 To hide stages and swimlanes, simply check the boxes next to them.
-They will not appear on the New issue page of Redmine and can not be used anymore.
+They will not appear on the ``` New issue ``` page of Redmine and can not be used anymore.

 #### 2.4 User Role for Board Access
 Each board can be assigned to multiple user roles.
-However, the roles need to have the Kanban Tool permission.
-See 3.2 how to set up.
+However, the roles need to have the ``` Kanban Tool ``` permission.
+See 3.2 on how to set up.
 Roles with this permission will appear in the plugin's settings page.
 Once assigned, only users with the allowed user role will have the option to create a ticket in the respective board.

 #### 2.5 Hiding Input Fields
 To hide an input field, follow the same procedure as 2.3.